seanthegeek/domainaware/README.md

 Open `output.csv`.
 Add all of the domains to `knowndomains.csv`, then review each domain to see if it's valid, or if it's something you should add alerts and/or blocks for with your security controls.
 The domains are not automatically added so that that human review is required.
-If the script detects that that there ate domains from its last run that are not in `knowndomains.csv`, it will send an email notice of this and exit, so that analysts have a chance to review all domains before alerts for new ones are issued.
+If the script detects that that there are domains from its last run that are not in `knowndomains.csv`, it will send an email notice of this and exit, so that analysts have a chance to review all domains before alerts for new ones are issued.